BMW i3 (2013) Review

 Those looks may not be for everyone - the i3 has almost no overhangs, is short in length but tall in stature - but it is distinctive and modern, and makes the most of its compact powertrain by offering generous interior space.

 At launch the i3 was offered with a 60Ah battery in pure EV form, giving a range of approximately 120 miles on a full charge, while the range-extending model (badged REx) increases the range to approximately 200 miles.

 In 2017 all versions of the i3 were fitted with a larger 94Ah battery pack to increase the range, and the i3S model was introduced in 2018 as a sportier take on the standard car with stiffer suspension, bigger wheels and tyres, extra power and an additional driving mode.

 In 2019 BMW increased the capacity of the battery once again, with a 120Ah as standard pushing the range for the pure EV model to approximately 220 miles, while the REx model is no longer offered in the UK.

 What really marks the i3 out is the way it drives.
 If you’re new to electric cars it will be something of a revelation, as it is not only undemanding to drive but also a great deal of fun.

 You certainly don't feel like you're having to make any compromises because it's an electric car.
-It rides well too and thanks to its incredibly low weight - helped by the fact the body is constructed entirely from carbon fibre - it's fast.
-The electric motor provides 170PS and performance is similar to a MINI Cooper S.
+It rides well too and thanks to its incredibly low weight - helped by the fact the body is constructed entirely from carbonfibre - it's fast, one of the fastest electric cars this side of a Tesla or Porsche Taycan.